 I have been “in the program” for a few weeks now, and a typical week sees me in the boxing club once a week for one-on-one coaching with one of the main sponsors of the event Matt Whittaker from Final Round Boxing.
 Also once a week I attend a “conditioning camp’ with Pat Woodcock from Elite Performance Academy.
 In between I try to keep my own routines going, on the spinning bike or elliptical trainer.
 It hasn’t taken long to see differences …I am learning new skills and feeling more comfortable in a ring sparring with an opponent plus this old body is getting a little harder already.

-So, as I was lying in my epsom salts bath last night after a particularly gruelling session with Matt (I didn't say it was easy), and was reflecting on the experience to date I was thinking about how this experience applies to the rest of my life.
+So, as I was lying in my epsom salts bath last night after a particularly grueling session with Matt (I didn’t say it was easy), and was reflecting on the experience to date I was thinking about how this experience applies to the rest of my life.

 Here are some random thoughts:

 1. There is a tremendous sense of accomplishment when you learn new skills and start to be able to demonstrate them.
 Obviously I am not even at the novice stage yet, but it feels good to be able to move a round the ring throw some punches and defend against punches.
 That translates to any new skill … a new language, a new way of “selling”, a better understanding of technology, or any life skill.
 Learning new stuff keeps us interested and alive!

 2. We are all capable of doing more than we think … and I have been particularly impressed with the value of a coach.
 Not something i have really “valued” in the past, but having someone encourage, push and help you really makes a big difference.
 Good managers can give their people that same kind of boost … if they are willing to take the input!